First acute balance issues: post-partum, a few years ago

 So for me the story starts a few years ago, post-partum.
 Had dizziness for 2-3 months, which gradually faded away.
 ENT thinks I had vestibular neuritis then.

-Then had several completely, 100% clear years, but did put my body through a lot of stress from various things.
+Then had several completely, 100% clear years, but did put my body through stress from various things.

-Two weeks in, I travelled abroad to stay with family.
+Two weeks in, I travelled away from home to stay with family.
 Symptoms cleared, which felt like a complete miracle.
 I was 100% for a week or so.
 I truly thought I’d seen the last of the dizzies, and probably overdid things.
 After hoovering the whole house one day, I felt the dizziness and unsteadiness creep back in.
-I’ve been rocking and swaying ever since.
+I’ve been rocking ever since.

-Had my ears tested.
+I had my ears tested.
 All fine there.
 Diagnosis, probable MAV.
 Have started taking propranolol 80 mg, now for five weeks.
 Still very dizzy.
-Am also having to prepare for becoming single mum as marriage has now broken up.

-So this is where I’m at… it’s a bit doom and gloom but I truly have hope that I’ll be posting here and have positive things to tell you, and that new members one day will see how far I’ve come, and myself of course
+So this is where I’m at… I truly have hope that I’ll be posting here and have positive things to tell you, and that new members one day will see how far I’ve come, and myself of course

 Oh and meant to say am eating soul crushing migraine diet now too and have cut out all caffeine but one cup of bitter decaf coffee in the morning.